Table of Contents

 Greater Victoria

-Greater Victoria occupies the southern tip of Vancouver Island, including the Saanich Peninsula.
-It is within a few Km of the Salish Sea or Strait of Juan de Fuca The coast is indented with harbours, bays and lagoons including Victoria Harbour and Esquimalt Harbour.
+Victoria is the capital city of the province of British Columbia; the Capital Regional District (“CRD”) is a municipal agency that serves a the municipal bodies that collectively occupy Greater Victoria at the southern tip of Vancouver Island, and the Saanich Peninsula.
+It is within a few Km of the Salish Sea, also identified as the Strait of Juan de Fuca The coast is indented with harbours, bays and lagoons including Victoria Harbour and Esquimalt Harbour.
+The Gorge is a long tidal feature extending westward of Victoria Harbour.

-The City of Victoria, the District of Oak Bay, and the District of Saanich are the organized muncipalites east and north of Victoria Harbour and the Gorge.
-The Gorge is a long tidal feature extending Victoria Harbour westward.
+The City of Victoria, the District of Oak Bay, and the District of Saanich are the organized muncipalities east and north of Victoria Harbour and the Gorge.
 The Township of Esquimalt and Victoria West (part of the City of Victoria) are on a peninsula west of Victoria Harbour.
 The Esquimalt area is bounded on the north and east by the Gorge and Victoria Harbour, and the west by Esquimalt Harbour.
 There are bridges across the Gorge at Tillicum and Admirals Road, permitting an exit to the north east into Saanich.

-The Town of View Royal, the City of Langford, the District of Metchosin, and the City of Colwood are south and west of Victoria and Esquimalt.
+The Town of View Royal, the City of Langford, the District of Metchosin, and the City of Colwood are organized muncipalities south and west of Victoria and Esquimalt.
 The District of Sooke is further west and south.

-The District of Central Saanich, the Town of Sidney and the District of North Saanich are on the Saanich Peninsula.
+The District of Central Saanich, the Town of Sidney and the District of North Saanich are north of the District of Saanich on the Saanich Peninsula.

-The Island Highway start at the west end of Craigflower at Admirals Road, runs generally SE to NW in View Royal and Langford, and then turns and heads SW to Colwood.
+The Island Highway starts at the west end of Craigflower at Admirals Road, runs generally SE to NW in View Royal and Langford, and then turns and heads SW to Colwood.
 (Some street signs and maps identify the Island Highway as the Old Island Highway.
 It is the Island Highway as far south as the intersection of Wale Road, near Royal Roads University in Colwood.
 That is also the point where the Island Highway becomes Sooke Road.)

 The Bridge